scottmuc/infrastructure/.github/ISSUE_TEMPLATE/macos-repaving-template.md

 - [ ] Launch and configure 1 Password
 - [ ] Initialise 1 Password CLI
 - [ ] Map capslock to control
-- [ ] Launch shiftit and follow all the accessiblity setting instructions

 **note** to speed things up, some of the steps above can be done while `coalese_this_machine` is running.